-Relationship counselling or couples counselling can address issues that arise within your relationship and is helpful for any partnership that is having difficulties whether you are living together or separated.
+Relationship counselling or couples counselling can address issues that arise within your relationship/ It is helpful for any partnership that is having difficulties whether you are living together or separated.
 It is suitable for anyone in a relationship regardless of age, gender or length of time together.
-In my practice I have also worked with parents and their adult children, or adult siblings.
+In my practice, as well as couples, I have worked with parents and their adult children, or adult siblings.

 Many people have times when relating could be improved, and ups and downs are a normal part of any relationship.
 However if issues keep getting repeated, and stuck patterns are cause problems then you might want to consider counselling.
 Being able to talk things through with someone can help move a relationship out of these patterns and behaviours, and look at what you might want to change.
 Relationship counselling can also support healthy separation and relationship endings especially if there are children to consider.